mlabs-haskell/plutus-simple-model/README.md

 This example shows how we can create simple tests with library.
-We create three users and exchange the values between the users. in the test we check that there are no errors (all TXs were accepted to blockchain) and that users have expected values.
+We create three users and exchange the values between the users.
+In the test we check that there are no errors (all TXs were accepted to blockchain) and that users have expected values.

 To check for TX errors we use: